Time to Gear Up for 2026 (a quick announcement about the new year)! December 18, 2025

 – bus billboard for the American Humanist Association

 There are atheists everywhere, even though many people believe they are few and far between.
 In 2010, Mike Smith started a Facebook group to make Atheist Solidarity Day an official holiday.
-Even though he deleted the group soon after, people were engaged and today atheist celebrate June 21st as a global protest, celebration, and awareness raising event for people who don’t always have the freedom to openly express their lack of belief in “god,” whatever that means to you at this moment.
+Even though he deleted the group soon after, people were engaged.
+Today, atheist celebrate June 21st as a global protest, celebration, and awareness raising event for people who don’t always have the freedom to openly express their lack of belief in “god,” whatever that means to you at this moment.

 To be clear, not all humanist are atheist; however Humanists (as described by the Humanist Manifesto of 1933) are atheists.
 While I could call myself a humanist, I am neither a Humanist nor an atheist.
 Still, today’s black and red theme is in solidarity of people having the freedom to believe what serves them – as long as it doesn’t harm others.

 As we are finding more and more each day, that last part is the tricky part of believing in “freedom of religion.”
-So many people believe that other people’s belief’s are causing them to suffer, when – in fact – it is that very belief that causes suffering.
+So many people believe that other people’s beliefs are causing them to suffer, when – in fact – it is that very belief (about other people’s beliefs) that causes suffering.
 Additionally, people sometimes believe that their beliefs are so correct that they should be forced on others – an attitude which can create more suffering.
 It’s a vicious cycle.

-On Monday, with regard to personal safety, I mentioned that we are all (on a certain level) responsible for our own feelings of safety.
+On World Refugee Day, with regard to personal safety, I mentioned that we are all (on a certain level) responsible for our own feelings of safety.
 I think the same is true about suffering.
 This has nothing to do with the fact that one person can harm another person or do something that causes another person to suffer.
 Instead, what I am saying is that if we feel unsafe in a situation, we are responsible for acknowledging that feeling and examining it to see if it is rooted in reality.
 Then, we act accordingly.
-Similarly, if we are experiencing mental and emotional anguish over another person’s belief, we owe it to ourselves to go deeper.
+Similarly, if we are experiencing mental and emotional anguish over another person’s beliefs, we owe it to ourselves to go deeper.
 Ask yourself: How does this other person’s belief affect me in the real world?
 Does this person’s belief (system) truly threaten my existence?

 We have to be honest with ourselves and recognize our own kliṣṭa (“afflicted” or “dysfunctional”) thought patterns in order to see the roots of our own suffering.
-Doing so will also allow us to see how we are contributing to division in the world and, in the process, bring us a little closer to “coming together” – which is, ultimately the whole point of yoga, and all these celebrations.
+Doing so will also allow us to see how we are contributing to division in the world.
+In the process, doing so can bring us a little closer to “coming together” – which is, ultimately the whole point of yoga, and all these celebrations.

 “My son, place your hand here in the sea and you are united with the whole world.”